pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step10.md

 The cross contract verification between the pact for the version of pactflow-example-bi-directional-consumer-mountebank currently deployed to production (5009e94+1645930887) and the oas for version aec911-master+aec911.SNAPSHOT.Matts-iMac of pactflow-example-bi-directional-provider-dredd failed
 ```

-If you head into the Pactflow UI and drill down into the "contract comparison" tab, you'll see the output from comparing the consumer and provider contracts:
+Head into the Pactflow UI and drill down into the "contract comparison" tab, you'll see the output from comparing the consumer and provider contracts:

 ![pactflow dashboard - completed](./assets/cross-contract-failure.png)